karanjagad/MSR_Xray/README.md

     -   Python 3.9.6 (plotly==5.1.0, pyspark==3.1.2)
 -   Validation
     -   One can compare the above output folder with the original work, the reproduciblity is clearly noticable there.
+    -   One can directly run the python file under process/Repo_Selection_Count_for_DependencyPairs.py and check the desired output.
+    -   *User needs to be in /output/repositeries_selected folder before running the python code
 -   Data
     -  Data replication have successfully generate the csv files listed in the output delta section, as well as a temp folder (uploaded in onedrive)containing the files required for the generation of the csv files.